What is the best way to select kitchen counter tops?

 3. Is your space getting new cabinets OR are you using existing ones?
 When considering new kitchen counter tops, this is a big one.
 If you are using new cabinets, what is the quality of the line you have chosen?
 You probably would not want to invest thousands into a product like porcelain or quartz and install it on “less than” cabinets that will not look good after 5 years of use. ( Yes, I am speaking of “builder grade”)

-If you are using your existing cabinets and just wanting to update or refresh your space, honestly evaluate the condition and quality of the cabinets you have.
+Are you are using your existing cabinets and just wanting to update or refresh your space?
+Honestly evaluate the condition and quality of the cabinets you have.
 The above comments apply here as well.
-The cabinets may indeed be able to be rehabilitated, but are you going to invest BIG in counter tops the current cabinets may not be worthy of?
+The cabinets may indeed be able to be rehabilitated, but are you going to invest BIG in counter tops when the current cabinets may not be worthy of it?

 So, what are my options for counter tops?

 The most basic of all options would be laminates.
 Brands like Formica or Wilsonart.
-Laminates are easily the most affordable option and can be found in hundreds of patterns and colors.
+Laminates are easily the most affordable option.
+They can be found in hundreds of patterns and colors.
 Don”t discount their attractiveness.
 They also look really cool in modern or more contemporary kitchens. $-very cost effective

 Solid surface counter tops like Corian are another choice.
 There are many brands to choose from.
 Wilsonart, LG, Tempest, Staron to name a few.
 They are all over the place on pricing, depending on the color you choose.
 You can”t cut on it (like they used to say you could) or set hot pots directly on it but it is durable.
 If something really bad should happen, it is repairable most of the time.